Skip to Content

 How Much Does Laundry Cost on a Norwegian Cruise Line Cruise?

-The table below was created using data from a number of Norwegian ships.
-This is designed to give you a rough idea of how much things cost and should not be taken as being exact.
+The table below was created using data from several Norwegian ships.
+It is designed to give you a rough idea of how much things cost and should not be taken as exact.

 The prices of laundry (and all things on cruise ships) change regularly.